gngrwzrd/UIViewControllerStack/readme.md

 UIViewControllerStack is a stack like data structure for pushing and popping view controllers in and out of view.

+It gives you an interface much like UINavigationController, but without the overhead and view management that UINavigationController requires.

+It gives you hooks you'd need to setup things like top navigation bars, or bottom tool bars - allowing you to set it up how you like, instead of being constrained to one control.

 ## UIViewControllerStack Object

 ### Animation Duration